shubhamsrivastava951/About-me/README.md

 # [Education](https://github.com/shubhamsrivastava951/Machine-Learning-Projects)

 1. Pursued Master in IT with a major in Data Analytics & Management.
-‘University of Sydney Feb,2020 - Dec, 2021’
+‘University of Sydney Feb,2020 - Feb, 2022’

 2. Completed Bachelors in Computer Science Engineering.
 ‘University of Petroleum & Energy Studies, Dehradun 2013-2017’